byakugan-1/byakugan.io/_posts/2025-11-04-ashigaru-mobile-guide.md

 ![Image](/assets/img/ashigaru-mobile-guide/40.webp)

 You now know how to use Ashigaru’s core features.
-In future tutorials, we’ll explore advanced spending types and Whirlpool — the coinjoin implementation inherited from Samourai Wallet.
+In the [next guide](https://byakugan.io/posts/ashigaru-terminal-setup-guide), we explore advanced spending types and Whirlpool — the coinjoin implementation inherited from Samourai Wallet.